-That first roll over . . . for many babies, it is the first big milestone, the first thing to write in the baby book, the first time parents really witness their baby taking control of his body.
+That first roll over . . . for many babies, it is the first big developmental milestone.
+It’s the first thing to write in the baby book and the first time parents witness their baby taking control of his body.
 Did you know that countless mini-milestones lead to this momentous event?

 Around Four Months

-Babies typically roll front to back around two to four months and front to side around four to five months, and front to back around five and a half to six months.
-However, as in all early development, the timing of the first roll-over can be highly variable.
+Babies typically roll front to back around two to four months, front to side around four to five months, and front to back around five and a half to six months.
+However, as in all early development, the timing of the first roll over can be highly variable.

 Milestones Leading to the First Intentional Baby Roll Over

 The first thing we look for in newborns’ physical development is their ability to hold their head up against gravity.
-Parents are usually surprised at how well newborn babies can hold their heads up for short periods of time.
+Parents are usually surprised at how well newborns can hold their heads up for short periods.
 Babies are typically born with enough strength in their neck muscles to lift their heads and look around for a few seconds.
-When placed on their tummy, babies are usually able to turn their heads to one side or the other and clear their airway, so their face is not down in the blanket.
+When placed on their tummy, babies can usually turn their heads to one side or the other and clear their airway so their face is not down in the blanket.